Moringa Seeds: PKM-1 Moringa Oleifera Seeds

 Mycorrhizae Beneficial Fungi

-Consider adding the optional small or large pack of Mycorrhizae beneficial fungi to your order.
-Use the beneficial fungi for healthier, faster growing and more resistant Moringa.
-The beneficial fungi create a symbiotic relationship with plant roots to increase water and nutrient uptake.
-This plant yields can remain high with a decrease in watering and fertilizing.
+Consider adding the optional large pack of Mycorrhizae beneficial fungi to your order of Moringa tree seeds.
+Use the beneficial fungi for healthier, faster growing and more resistant Moringa trees.
+The beneficial fungi create a symbiotic relationship with the Moringa tap root to increase water and nutrient uptake.
+This means plant yields can remain high with a decrease in watering and fertilizing.

-Use up to 0.5 tsp sprinkled into each planting site so that the fungi will be in contact with the bottom side of the seeds.
+Use up to 0.5 tsp sprinkled into each planting site so that the fungi will be in contact with the bottom side of the Moringa tree seeds.

 The large pack of mycorrhizae comes in a resealable foil bag.

-Watch the below video to see the difference in trees planted with PKM1 seeds vs. standard Moringa seeds.
+Watch the below video to see the difference in trees planted with PKM-1 seeds vs. traditional seeds.